-7.11 Preserving Secure Rural Schools funding
+7.10 Preserving Secure Rural Schools funding

-CASB urges Congress to pass a ten-year reauthorization of the Secure Rural Schools and Community Self-Determination Act (SRSCA) to ensure that rural school districts with National Forest Lands within their boundaries continue to get support from the federal government to help off-set the loss of tax revenue that would be used to fund local schools.
+CASB urges Congress to pass a ten-year reauthorization of the Secure Rural Schools and Community Self-Determination Act (SRSCA) to ensure that rural school districts with National Forest Lands within their boundaries continue to get support from the federal government to help offset the loss of tax revenue that would be used to fund local schools.

-Rationale: In 1908, rural communities entered into a contract with the federal government that eventually set 192 million acres (National Forests) of timberland aside for the use and enjoyment of all American citizens.
-Counties that housed these national forests received a 25 percent share of revenues from forest harvests to fund critical rural services, including education.
+Rationale: In 1908, rural communities entered into a contract through which counties that housed National Forest Land received a 25% share of revenues from forest harvests to fund critical rural services, including education.
 This revenue sharing program worked well until the 1990s, when natural resource policies dramatically reduced timber harvests on National Forest Lands.
-In response to the harm caused to rural communities, counties, and school districts by these reduced timber sales, in 2000 Congress reaffirmed its commitment to the intent of the contract by passing and funding the Secure Rural Schools and Community Self-Determination Act (SRSCA).
-In 2008, the SRSCA was reaffirmed for an additional four years but with rural community payments decreasing by 10 percent annually based on the previous year's payment.
-Many communities will experience payment cuts of approximately 50 percent over the four-year life of the program and all rural communities, counties and school districts are facing a total cessation of payments at the end of 2011.
-CASB believes it is time for a strategic, long-term plan to continue SRSCA funding in a manner that provides rural forested communities and schools with funding to off-set the loss of tax revenue that would otherwise come to the community.
+In 2000, Congress reaffirmed its commitment to the contract by passing and funding the Secure Rural Schools and Community Self-Determination Act (SRSCA).
+In 2008, the SRSCA was reauthorized for an additional four years but with rural community payments decreasing by 10% annually.
+The SCRCA was reauthorized for fiscal year (FY) 2012 but the full funding amount for FY 2012 for all counties that elect to receive a share of the tate payment is 95% of the FY 2011 amount.
+CASB believes it is time for a strategic, long-term plan to continue SRSCA funding in a manner that provides rural forested communities and schools with funding to offset the loss of tax revenue that would otherwise come to the community.

-7.12 Federal funding directly allocated to local boards of education
+7.11 Federal funding directly allocated to local boards of education